 There are days when I wish I could yell to the world.
 I want to say that I completely agree we should all do our best and we should all make good decisions.
 But I also want to yell that some of us are fortunate to have been raise to understand cause, effect and consequences.
 Some of use are lucky to have been raised with values on which we make good decisions.
 Some of us were raised to think about the future rather than just the moment at hand.
 And some of us were raised with people who want us to excel rather than pull us down.

 If life is truly a crap shoot, then I was lucky enough to roll a good deal.
 I may not have a lot of money or the biggest house on the block, but I am an intelligent woman surrounded by people who support me.
 Even better, I am surrounded by people who will do the same for a stranger who was never handed the same odds that I was.

 My real fortune comes not just from having a job but from having a job that allows me to witness people who truly understand that their skills, knowledge, education and general good fortune aren’t just good luck.
 They received these gifts so they could use them to help and provide for others.

 Getting to witness such acts to benefit the less fortunate on a daily basis makes me one of the luckiest woman in the world.

-About Trina BartlettI live in the Eastern Panhandle of WV (which a lot of people don't even consider the real West Virginia) with one dog, two cats, two kids in high school, and a husband who works strange hours.
+About Trina BartlettI live in the Eastern Panhandle of WV, with one dog, two cats, a daughter in high school, a son starting his latest adventures at West Virginia University and a husband who works strange hours.
 When I'm not working as a director at a nonprofit social service organization or being a mom, I can generally be found riding my bike, walking my dog and stirring things up.

 Posted on July 26, 2014, in Family, My life, perspective and tagged christianity, humanity, issues, life, Love, musings, People, perspective, poverty, social issues, social justice, Thoughts, welfare.
 Bookmark the permalink.
 1 Comment.